aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

     Parameters
     ----------
-    u : array of float
+    u : array of floats
         solution at the current time-step.
     dx : float
         grid spacing